 What do you think we should do?”

 Giving the client a level of responsibility requires them to take some accountability later on.

 Client participation may also help.

 Having a client present at trial helps them to see the process, McNew said, and witnessing the jury’s verdict allows someone else to deliver potentially bad news.

-Bad news may also turn out to be not so bad, Leonard noted.
+And, of course, bad news may turn out to be not so bad, Leonard noted.

 He used the example of noncompete litigation, in which one party seeks an injunction against the other.
 At first blush, a court’s injunction against a client would definitely be called bad news.

-“But the devil’s in the details and it is important to parse through the order and understand exactly what a client can and cannot do,” which may take some of the sting out of the loss, Leonard said.
+“But the devil’s in the details,” he said, “and it is important to parse through the order and understand exactly what a client can and cannot do,” which may take some of the sting out of the loss.